The-Blockchain-Company/bcc-skeleton/docs/bors.md

 ## Who can merge

-Anyone with push access to the GitHub repository can send commands to `iohk-bors`.
+Anyone with push access to the GitHub repository can send commands to `tbco-bors`.

 ## Hosting

-IOHK host our own Bors bot called `iohk-bors`.
+TBCO host our own Bors bot called `tbco-bors`.

-The web interface is at https://bors-ng.aws.iohkdev.io/.
+The web interface is at https://bors-ng.aws.tbcodev.io/.
 Generally, you don't need the web interface to merge PRs.

 If using the web interface, ensure that you are using ours, rather